solid/notifications/webhook-subscription.md

 In addition, the following terms are defined:

-**Subscribing Server** -- A server with some HTTP endpoint that will receive webhook requests from the Pod.
+**Subscribing Server** -- A server with some HTTP resource that will receive webhook requests from the Pod.
 For the case of the example, it can also be the server that initiates the subscription.

 **Pod (Private/Public) Key** -- A private public keypair associated with a specific data Pod.